 Orders Can Get Mixed Up

 Bluemaple Men's Compression socks are made out of a nylon, polyester and elastane blend, giving them just the right amount of both firmness and stretch.
-The blend will comfort and relax your feet and legs, no matter what you opt out to do in them.
-The compression rate these socks offer ranges from 15 to 43 mmHg, enough to keep fatigue, and bulging veins at bay throughout the day.Read more
+The blend will comfort and relax your feet and legs, no matter what you opt-out to do in them.
+The compression rate these socks offer ranges from 15 to 43 mmHg, enough to keep fatigued, and bulging veins at bay throughout the day.Read more

 These men's compression socks are available in only two sizes, so be careful before you make your choice.
 The patterns and colors on them are vivid and happy, or they can be simple and dark, but just remember that you always have an option.
 The fibers wick away moisture like champs and keep you dry and odor-free.
 They let air circulate all around your feet and legs, giving your skin a chance to breathe.
 The 3D knitting technology makes them super comfy, so don't worry about them digging into your skin!